THE WATER GATE EXPERIENCE

 “And Nehemiah, who was the governor, Ezra the priest and scribe, and the Levites who taught the people said to all the people, “This day is holy to the LORD your God; do not mourn nor weep.”
-For all the people wept, when they heard the words of the Law.”
-(Nehemiah 8:9 NKJV).
+For all the people wept, when they heard the words of the Law.

 The effect of the public reading of God’s Word to the Jews who just returned from exile in Babylon and had gathered in the open square that was in front of the Water Gate was very profound and remarkable (Neh.
 9:1-2).

-This is what I refer to as “the Water Gate experience.”
+I would like to refer to this as “the Water Gate experience.”

 It should be of a great concern to us today if the public reading, preaching and teaching of God’s Word in our churches is not having such a profound or transformative effect upon the people.

 Could it be that God’s Word has now lost its efficacy?

 Could it be that the inherent transformational power of God’s Word has diminished in our generation?

 Then, how come our seemingly powerful preaching, wonderful sermons and beautiful teachings today are not convicting and transforming lives as they should?